What Are The Dangers Of Attention-Seeking Behavior?

 If you or a loved one are experiencing attention-seeking behaviors and urges, connecting with a licensed mental health provider through Regain can be a healthy first step toward healing.

-The experienced therapists at Regain know how to provide proper, individualized treatment to help you manage complicated feelings related to self-esteem, loneliness, and other concerns—all from the comfort of your home.
+The experienced therapists at Regain know how to provide proper, individualized treatment to help you manage complicated feelings related to self-esteem, loneliness, and mental health—all from the comfort of your home.
 And research indicates that virtual therapeutic options, such as cognitive-behavioral therapy (CBT), are as effective as traditional therapy for treating various mental health disorders, such as anxiety, depression, and certain personality disorders that cite attention-seeking behavior as a symptom.

 You may schedule online sessions with your therapist at your convenience via text, phone, video chat, and online messaging.
 Regain therapists are also available to return messages in between sessions if needed.